VictorWesterlund/vegvisir/INSTALL.md

 3. **Point server root**

-   > **Note** Pragma does not come with an executable to spin up a dev server.
+   > **Note** Vegvisir does not come with an executable to spin up a dev server.
 So these instructions will apply for both live and local environments

-   Configure your webserver to route *all traffic* to your website to `{path-to-pragma-root}/public/index.php`.
-Pragma handles request routing automatically.
+   Configure your webserver to route *all traffic* to your website to `{path-to-vegvisir-root}/public/index.php`.
+Vegvisir handles request routing automatically.

    <details>
    <summary>Example with NGINX</summary>